ThomasShih/Reddit-Thread-Location-Parser/README.md

 -code -c            Reddit URL or post Code (typically 6 character code found in shortlink).
 Defaults to fzcrci.

 -outputLocation -o  Output file path and name of the parsed datafile, default csv if no extension is provided.
 Supports CSV,xlsx,json.
-Defaults to test.csv
+Defaults to .csv

 -v                  Verbose